What is a graduate scheme or graduate programme?

 What are companies looking for in a graduate?

-To get enrolled into a graduate program you need to have a higher education degree from a university or equivalent.
+To get enrolled in a graduate program you need to have a higher education degree from a university or equivalent.
 The job posts are usually designated for those with a master's degree but there are some possibilities of graduate jobs for graduates with a bachelor degree as well.

 In earlier years these positions have been foremost for engineering- and business graduates but the concept of graduate schemes has lately grown to become broader incorporating other branches.
-Furthermore, the former idea of having these programmes to create the “future managers” has somewhat changed into also employing for the purpose of finding the right competence for specialised professions.
+Furthermore, the former idea of having these programmes to create the “future managers” has somewhat changed into the purpose of finding the right competence for specialised professions.

 What do the programmes offer to graduates?